keebio/keebio-docs/iris-build-guide.md

 On the bottom side of the PCB, insert diodes with the black line towards the bottom.
 Square = Black line.
 All of the diodes are oriented vertically on the PCB:![](https://i.imgur.com/Pft9ufA.jpg)

-{% hint style='info' %}
-NOTE for Kailh Low-Profile PCBs (Rev. 2.2-KLP): The diode orientation is flipped to move the LEDs to the north side.
+?> NOTE for Kailh Low-Profile PCBs (Rev. 2.2-KLP): The diode orientation is flipped to move the LEDs to the north side.
 The black line will point towards the top on these PCBs.
-{% endhint %}

 Some people stick the diodes on the top side of the PCB, I don't recommend doing it that way, because you can't replace them once everything is assembled using that method.